RivalsNetwork-HU/.github/profile/README.md

 # RivalsNetwork

-Development diary of a Hungarian minecraft server
+A team of Minecraft server developers who want to improve the gaming experience with unique reimagined ideas.

 ## Head Developers
 - [@SilkyFalcon](https://github.com/SilkyFalcon)